At Rambus, we create cutting-edge semiconductor and IP products, spanning memory and interfaces to security, smart sensors and lighting.

-Designed to be integrated in power and space-constrained SoCs or FPGAs, the RT-131 Root of Trust (formerly VaultIP) is a FIPS 140-2 CMVP certified hardware core that guards the most sensitive assets on chips and establishes the foundation for platform security.
+Designed to be integrated in power and space-constrained SoCs or FPGAs, the RT-131 Root of Trust (formerly VaultIP) is a FIPS 140-3 compliant hardware core that guards the most sensitive assets on chips and establishes the foundation for platform security.

-Featuring a state-machine architecture with dedicated secure memories, the RT-131 hardware Root of Trust provides a variety of cryptographic accelerators including AES, SHA-2, 3DES, SM2/SM3/SM4 and ECC.
-Ideal for power and space-sensitive applications like Chinese IoT server, Gateway and Edge Devices, the RT-131 Root of Trust offers the best balance of size and performance available on the market.
+Featuring a firmware-controlled architecture with dedicated secure memories, the RT-131 hardware Root of Trust provides a variety of cryptographic accelerators including AES, SHA-2, SM2/SM3/SM4, RSA and ECC.
+Ideal for power and space-sensitive applications like Chinese IoT server, gateway and edge Devices, the RT-131 Root of Trust offers the best balance of size and performance available on the market.

 The RT-131 offers a series of key security use cases ‘out of the box’, including: